ybertot/coq/doc/sphinx/language/gallina-extensions.rst

 wrong loadpath afterwards.

-Some folders have a special status and are automatically put in the path.Coq commands associate automatically a logical path to files in the repository trees rooted at the directory from where the command is launched, coqlib/user-contrib/, the directories listed in the `$COQPATH`, `${XDG_DATA_HOME}/coq/` and `${XDG_DATA_DIRS}/coq/`
+Some folders have a special status and are automatically put in the path. |Coq| commands associate automatically a logical path to files in the repository trees rooted at the directory from where the command is launched, coqlib/user-contrib/, the directories listed in the `$COQPATH`, `${XDG_DATA_HOME}/coq/` and `${XDG_DATA_DIRS}/coq/`